mrkrd/cochlea/INSTALL.rst

 Cython/C extensions.

-I followed roughly the instructions from 64BitCythonExtensionsOnWindows_.
+I followed roughly the instructions from CythonExtensionsOnWindows_.
 First of all, you will need Windows SDK (.NET 3.5 SP1).
 Next, I installed necessary requirements from the `Unofficial Windows Binaries for Python Extension Packages`_ repository (I'm not sure, if it would work with Anaconda's